JokeryEU/onestopshop_capstone/README.md

 - Search for products by name or category
 - Change theme to dark/light mode
 - Register a new account
-- Login into your account
+- Login into your account or if you forgot your password you can reset it
 - Buy products with Paypal/Stripe/Cash
 - Add products to your wishlist
 - Check your order history